 These Vegan Sloppy Joes are a quick, easy, and tasty vegetarian dinner for the whole family.
-Made with lentils, veggies, and a tangy tomato sauce, these Lentil Sloppy Joes are packed with plant-based protein.
-Ready in just 30 minutes (or less if the lentils are already cooked) you'll have dinner on the table in no time.
+Made with green lentils, veggies, and a tangy tomato sauce, these Lentil Sloppy Joes are packed with plant-based protein.
+Ready in just 30 minutes (or less if the lentils are already cooked), you'll have dinner on the table in no time.

 - Lentils --> I used small green lentils, but really any sturdy lentil (beluga, brown, etc) will do just fine.